pablobm/w2c3-livecd/README.md

 ## Contents

 This repository contains a number of scripts to be used with Debian Live.
 When run, they will generate an OS image that can be loaded on a USB stick.
-The USB stick can then be user as both:
+The USB stick can then be used as both:

   * A live system: run the environment completely off the USB drive without installing to disk, or altering the host computer in any way